Basement Window Replacement Cost In Toronto

 Window replacement with your basement windows is a good starting point for a basement remodel.
 Why?
 Often, original basement windows are huge energy suckers, due to being single pane, as well as old frame technology.
 If your home was built before 2000, chances are your basement windows are costing you money, and need to be replaced, especially if you want to utilize your basement for living activities.

-There is one problem, however; basement windows, by their nature, are typically placed in concrete foundation walls, making them difficult to adjust.
-You cannot simply change sizes, or enlarge the window for full use, without the possibility of major construction.
+There is one problem, however: basement windows, by their nature, are typically placed in concrete foundation walls, making them difficult to adjust.
+You cannot simply change sizes or enlarge the window for full use, without the possibility of major construction.
 Finding an affordable basement window installation cost requires you to understand your current basement options as they exist now.

-- Basement egress windows - Egress windows are not just the window itself, but a full system of escape.
+Egress windows are not just the window itself, but a full system of escape.
 It is the largest of these opening types.
 Egress windows involve a dug-out window well on the exterior, with a large enough window and opening to comfortably crawl out and escape due to an emergency like fire or flood.
-Many local municipal codes determine the size necessary to be considered egress, but typically require the bottom of the window to be within a certain height from the ground,(often within 42”) and the window crawl-out area to be of a certain width, like 36” from the wall, along with a ladder to crawl out.
-They may also require a minimum of square feet of crawl-through space.
-Basement egress windows are the most costly of these openings to install if the work has not been done yet.
+Many local municipal codes determine the size necessary to be considered egress, typically requiring the bottom of the window to be within a certain height from the ground (often within 42”) and the window crawl-out area to be of a certain width, like 36” from the wall, along with a ladder to crawl out.

 This is a big, messy job.
 It often requires the use of large wet saws with diamond blades, demolition hammers, as well as a jackhammer to finish the job.
 And often, rebar is present, needing to be cut.
 Also, in rare cases, there could be piping or electrical embedded in the wall, requiring additional adjustments.
 When all finished, the opening needs to be sawed and sanded down to a smooth finish, with rounded corners.
 This is not usually a “do-it-yourself” project unless you have the know-how and experience in concrete and masonry.